Livingston Car Accident and Personal Injury Lawyer

 - Look at reviews found on the following sites: Avvo, Yelp, and Google.

-I’m Ed Smith, a Livingston personal injury lawyer.
 Being involved in a car accident or other personal injury is a traumatic experience.
-Call me for free and friendly advice at (209) 227-1931 or (800) 404-5400.
-I can also be reached online if that is more convenient for you.
+Call our experienced Livingston personal injury lawyers for free and friendly advice at (209) 227-1931 or (800) 404-5400.
+We can also be reached online if that is more convenient for you.

-Check out my reviews and the way I handled previous cases on the following pages:
+Check out our client reviews and previous cases on:

-Go to Amazon to download free of charge two of my ebooks that will provide comprehensive legal insights:
+Go to Amazon to download free of charge our ebooks that will provide comprehensive legal insights:

 Photo by Joao Marcelo Marques on Unsplash